 Customer experience is moving to the back end of ecommerce

 Software provider Zynstra recently released a report that found that more than half of retailers surveyed said using technology to improve their customers’ experiences would be a key 2018 focus.
 Sure, the customer experience refrain is a constant one, but the focus appears to be broadening to more extensively include the back-end experience — the experience provided after a customer clicks the buy button.

-All the old favorites among topics will be at NRF: omnichannel, mobile, personalization, BOPIS, POS, etc. But the idea of turning to technology to create a smooth experience for consumers as an ecommerce system grinds through payments, order management, inventory insights, fraud management, picking and packing, delivery, customer support and returns, will be on the agenda as well.
+All the old favorites among topics will be at NRF: omnichannel, mobile, personalization, BOPIS buy online pickup in store, POS, etc. But the idea of turning to technology to create a smooth experience for consumers as an ecommerce system grinds through payments, order management, inventory insights, fraud management, picking and packing, delivery, customer support and returns, will be on the agenda as well.